AmberAntSoftware/C_Timing/README.md

 Building on Windows:
 link with -lwinmm for advanced timings, otherwise delays can be off by 10+ milliseconds

+Deficiencies
+=
+Not intended for very high throughput.

+Windows timing system is limited to 2^64/(10^9 * clockFrequency) nanoseconds before rolls over.
+Commented attemped, but timeGetTime currently too inaccurate

 Code Sample
 =